ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter2/section2-1.md

 ```

 1) Log into AWS console

 2) Go to IAM in the console

 3) Note that IAM is applied globally (note, this changes in the top right hand side)

 4) Change the single users sign in link (This creates an ALIAS domain for logging into IAM)

 5) The root account is the initial account created as part of the sign up and most likely contains the credit card details and highest privileges etc.

 6) Enable Multifactor Authentication (MFA) on your root account - need example using mobile phone or another device.

 7) Create a new user (put in some users, set a password policy).
 When going to set permissions, hit 'add users to group'

 8) Create a new group (create a new group called system administrators).
 Each policy is a document (you can see the document if you click on a policy).
 9) Create Users

 10) Explain the access key ID, secret access key and the password for the new accounts.
+   - The secret access key ID is used for API calls.
+   - You can also send an email to your users containing Login instructions.

 11)